ungleich/cdist/cdist/conf/type/__filesystem/man.rst

     |    or /dev/mapper/xxxx

 label
-   Label which sould apply on the filesystem.
+   Label which should be applied on the filesystem.

 mkfsoptions
    Additional options which are inserted to the mkfs.xxx call.